Deferred Maintenance

 A deferred maintenance backlog won’t disappear overnight, but with consistent work and a smart maintenance strategy, you should be able to keep it under control.

-If you are interested in other ways in which Limble can help improve your maintenance department, don’t hesitate to get in touch, we’re always up for a chat.
+If you are interested in other ways in which Limble can help improve your maintenance department, don’t hesitate to get in touch.